Financing

 Decreasing our financed emissions

-Nordea’s largest emissions, 99.9% for 2022, come from our indirect emissions of financed customers and the companies we invest in, classified as our scope 3 financed emissions.
-Nordea has one of the most ambitious overarching objectives among banks: to reduce carbon emissions across our lending and investment portfolios by 2030 by 40-50% compared with 2019.
+Most of our emissions (99.9% in 2024) are indirect and stem from the customers we lend to and the companies we invest in.
+These are classified as scope 3 financed emissions.
+We have one of the most ambitious overarching objectives among banks: to reduce carbon emissions across our lending and investment portfolios by 40–50% by 2030 compared with 2019.

-Having joined the Net Zero Banking Alliance in October 2021, Nordea committed to setting sector targets.
-The first round of these targets was communicated in December 2022, supplementing previously communicated targets.
-Nordea will continue to set sector targets in carbon-intensive sectors and this work is scheduled based on climate vulnerability and data availability.
+As a long-standing member of the Net-Zero Banking Alliance (NZBA), we are committed to setting sector targets.
+The first round of these targets was communicated in December 2022, supplementing previously communicated sector targets.

 Guiding principles in the credit process